 In 2011 the employment experts of Dimitrov, Petrov & Co. assisted a global market research leader when following the acquisition of a business enterprise with subsidiaries in 27 countries worldwide, including in Bulgaria, it had to restructure the whole employment scheme of its Bulgarian subsidiary.
 They advised the process of termination of the employment contracts of all employees of the acquired entity and the re-employment of a part of them by the client.
 Consultations were provided on the avoidance of collective redundancy procedure, as well as in the negotiations on the compensations of the employees made redundant and the protected employees with a view to the termination of their employment contracts.

-Topic:ICT Law.
+Subject:ICT Law.
 Privacy and Data Protection

-* This publication is in Bulgarian.
+*This publication is in Bulgarian

-Topic:Employment and Social Security Law
+Subject:Employment and Social Security Law